spacetelescope/jwst/docs/jwst/photom/main.rst

 Variance arrays are multiplied by the square of the conversion factors.

 MIRI MRS data have a time-variable photometric response that is significant at long wavelengths.
-A correction has been derived from observations of calibration standard stars.
+A correction has been derived from regular observations of internal calibration lamps augmented by repeated observations of spectrophotometric standard stars.
-The form of the correction uses a power law function that asymptotically approaches a constant value in each wavelength band.
+The correction uses a power law function of time with coefficients optimized for each of the twelve spectral bands.
 A plot of the count rate loss in each MRS band, as a function of time, is shown in Figure 1.

 .. figure:: Model_summary.png